osama1101/Jet-blue-sentimental-analysis/README.md

 # Twitter Live Feedback
 a software that analyzes public tweets regarding a company and classifies them according to sentiment.
-# Built with:
+## Built with:
--Twitter API through Tweepy library.
+- Twitter API through Tweepy library.
--TextBlob API
+- TextBlob API